PaxJaromeMalues/uotc13_familiarization_course/README.md

 The **UOTC Familiarization Course** is a mission created for the ArmA3 United Operations Community with the aim to familiarize new players with general vanilla and ACE3 equipment and basic milsim gameply components applicable to UOs gameplay.
-This mission is based upon the **Olsen Framework**. https://github.com/dklollol/Olsen-Framework-Arma-3
+This mission is based upon the **Olsen Framework**.

+**Legal Notice:**
+The name and logo of the **UOTC (united operations training center)** and of **UO (united operations)** are property of the **United Operations Gaming Community** and therefore protected.
+Do use this repository (excluding forked development that is routed back to this repository) properly with the MIT license, all refference to UO/UOTC has to be removed.

+https://github.com/dklollol/Olsen-Framework-Arma-3